UCL/rsd-cppcourse/session1/01scaffold.md

 nameoftype variablename(initialisation-arguments);
 ```

+Note that the type here *ReactionSystem* is a type we've invented for ourselves.
+From the other languages you know,
+you may be more familiar with types like string, integer, or boolean.
+C++ has those too, but in C++,
+we spend most of our time working with types we define ourselves: **class**es.

 The intialisation arguments can be optional, depending on the type of thing you're declaring, and there
 are a few different styles to choose from, so you can write: